jdswinbank/Comet/README.rst

 The vTCP system defines three types of nodes -- Author, Broker and Subscriber -- and two types of connection -- Author to Broker and Broker to Subscriber.
+Comet has the capabilty to act in all of these roles.

 Usage
 -----